UPDATE: Currently all 2014 garden plots are leased. Visit soon to learn of our 2015 Registration Day.

 - Shared tools

-- Access to rich compost and rock dust (for additional fee)
+- Access to rich compost (for additional fee) and wood chips

 The Master Plan

-Guided by permaculture principles, FOG offers many Northampton residents a place to grow their own food, and to experience cutting-edge sustainable agriculture.
-FOG is organized into “neighborhood blocks” each with its own communal space (with picnic table and fruit trees) and resources in order to foster community within the site.
+Guided by permaculture principles, GFOG offers many Northampton residents a place to grow their own food, and to experience cutting-edge sustainable agriculture.
+GFOG is organized into “neighborhood blocks” each with its own communal space (with picnic table and fruit trees) and resources in order to foster community within the site.

 The design, drafted by the creative team at the Regenerative Design Group in Greenfield, is based on thorough site analysis and input from the City, gardeners at the current Northampton Community Garden, and the Massachusetts Department of Agricultural Resources.
-As currently envisioned, the entire 17 acres will include space for educational programs, demonstration garden plots, workshops, commercial agriculture ventures and riverfront habitat.
-But the heart of the parcel will be the seven acres slated for community garden plots.
+As currently envisioned, the entire 17 acres will include space for citizen food-growing, educational programs, demonstration garden plots, workshops, commercial agriculture ventures and wildlife habitat.
+And the heart of the parcel will be the seven acres slated for community garden plots.

 The master plan has been guided by permaculture principles.
 One way these principles are being applied is to plant a permanent edible hedgerow along Meadow St. that supports pollination, improves habitat, provides food to people and animals, and creates a much-needed wind block.
-This hedgerow will also provide a visual buffer between the garden and adjacent streets and homes.
+This hedgerow will also provide a visual buffer between the garden and adjacent sports fields.
 The design includes rehabilitation of the 200-foot buffer zone along the Mill River through native species plantings that also support agriculture.

-There is plenty of work to do, so let us know if you would like to contribute some effort to bring these plans into fruition.
+There is plenty of work to do, so let us know if you would like to volunteer your skills to bring these plans and our garden programs to fruition!